fluid-project/infusion-docs/src/documents/TextfieldStepperAPI.md

         <tr>
             <th>Description</th>
             <td>
                 The <code>attrs</code> option allows you to specify attributes to be added on creation.
 In particular this is used to set aria attributes used by the component, such as <code>"aria-labelledby"</code>.
+By default this option is passed along to and applied by the <a href="Textfield.md">textfield</a> subcomponent.
             </td>
         </tr>
         <tr>